curl/curl/docs/TheArtOfHttpScripting.md

  amount of fields creating a long and unreadable URL.

  The HTTP protocol then offers the POST method.
-This way the client sends the data separated from the URL and thus you will not see any of it in the URL address field.
+This way the client sends the data separated from the URL and thus you do not see any of it in the URL address field.

  The form would look similar to the previous one: